-Chipola's business-centric organization, Phi Beta Lambda, is a top performer at State and National Leadership Conferences.
+Chipola's business-centric organization, Phi Beta Lambda (PBL), is a top performer at State and National Leadership Conferences.
 PBL hosts FBLA District competitions for middle and high students.
 The group also performs community service projects such as a Zombie Crawl and Pie the Professor event to support local and national charities.
-Although PBL is primarily for as a business majors, students from all majors are welcome to join.
+Although PBL is primarily for business majors, students from all majors are welcome to join.

-- Academic Center for Excellence (ACE): In 2006, Chipola received a coveted Title III Strengthening Institutions Grant through the U. S. Department of Education.
-This provided funds to establish the ACE for instructional support.
+- STEM Events: The Mathematics and Natural Sciences Departments hosts juniors and seniors from Chipola's District high schools for an annual Science, Technology, Engineering and Mathematics event each Fall.
+This year's one-day event "Epidemic" placed participants in laboratory settings to find the pathogen, mode of transmission, infection rate and projected spread of fictional disease in rural Northwest Florida. - Academic Center for Excellence (ACE): In 2006, Chipola received a coveted Title III Strengthening Institutions Grant through the U. S. Department of Education.
+This grant provided funds to establish the ACE for instructional support.
 The ACE features a comfortable learning environment for on-demand tutoring, group study, "Exam Cram" sessions, and computer access to instructional software.
 Hundreds of students attend the ACE each week to receive free individual tutoring upon request and participate in study sessions.
 Over 900 students made thousands of visits to the ACE in 2014-2015.
 The ACE was recognized by Florida College System (FCS) Chancellor Madeline Pumariega for innovation and excellence through the Chancellor's Best Practice Awards.
-The Chipola College ACE (Academic Center for Excellence) was among the top 10 finalists for a Bellwether Award in 2015 and in 2014. - Cultural Programs: Chipola College is well known throughout the Southeast for its excellent arts education and programming in music, art, and theatre.
+The Chipola College ACE was among the top 10 finalists for a Bellwether Award in 2015 and in 2014. - Fine and Performing Arts: Chipola College is well known throughout the Southeast for its excellent arts education and programming in music, art, and theatre.
 Classes and performance-based learning are offered in all three areas, and scholarships are available to increase accessibility for students.

 The 56,000 square foot Dr. Gene Prough Center for the Arts is one of Florida's finest performing arts centers.
 The center opened in Fall 2012, and consists of a 650-seat state-of-the-art proscenium main theatre for performing arts; a 150-seat experimental theatre for intimate works, cutting-edge programs and recitals; an art gallery to serve the current and future needs of the Chipola College community.
 Teaching spaces, meeting rooms, scenery and costume shops, and offices are designed to enrich the educational experiences of Chipola's students and more than 6,000 K-12 school children in the five-county area.
-Some 10,000 quests visit the Center for the Arts each year.
+Some 10,000 guests visit the Center for the Arts each year.

-Chipola's four musical ensembles, College Chorus, Rock and Jazz Ensemble, Show Choir, and the new President's Ensemble perform throughout the Southeast.
+Chipola's five musical ensembles, College Chorus, Rock and Jazz Ensemble, Show Choir, and the new Wind Ensemble and the President's Ensemble perform throughout the Southeast.
 The Show Choir and the President's Ensemble are chosen by audition.
 The Show Choir performs in such venues as Disney World, Sea World, and aboard cruise ships.
 Show Choir's annual concert, Jazzmatazz, routinely performs to sold-out audiences.

 Chipola Theatre produces three student productions each year and a Fall Showcase.
-Cat on a Hot Tin Roof and The Addams Family: A New Musical Comedy received excellent and superior ratings by the Florida College System Activities Association (FCSAA).
+Southern Fried Funeral and Hello Dolly! received excellent and superior ratings by the Florida College System Activities Association (FCSAA).

 Each summer, thousands of area school children visit the Center to experience live theatre, many for the first time.
-This year children attended an original production, Superhero??.
+This year children attended The Magic School Bus.